Ever since I got into trail running more than 10 years ago, mountain marathons have been my favorite event to train for and compete in.

-Depending on the experience and the current fitness of the athlete, there’s usually an introductory period of 2 to 3 weeks where the goal is to get fit and ready to face the core part of the preparation, developing the endurance and the muscular qualities that are needed to sustain the volume of training and the specific workouts of the other training blocks.
+Depending on your level of experience and current fitness, there’s usually an introductory period of 2 to 3 weeks of training where the goal is to get fit and ready to face the core part of the preparation, developing the endurance and the muscular qualities that are needed to sustain the volume of training and the specific workouts of the other training blocks.

-In the basic period, the athlete focuses on speedwork, or high intensity sessions, and does great volumes of training at moderate intensity, while in the specific period the focus switches on race intensity and putting together all the pieces to prepare a good performance.
+In the basic period of training for a trail marathon, you’l focus on speedwork, or high intensity sessions, and do great volumes of training at moderate intensity.
+Later in the specific period, the focus switches to race intensity and putting together all the pieces to solidify a good performance.

-Tapering for race day, after 10 intense weeks of training, takes around 10-14 days so the last two weeks are very much spent looking for efficiency, reducing the volume and the intensity of training, while still maintaining a few stimuli (such as strides, short hill intervals or small fartlek sessions) to be race ready and keep the correct muscular tension.
+Finally, tapering for race day (which happens after 10 intense weeks of training) takes around 10-14 days.
+So the last two weeks are very much spent looking for efficiency, reducing the volume and the intensity of training, while still maintaining a few stimuli (such as strides, short hill intervals or small fartlek sessions) to be race ready and keep the correct muscular tension.

 What types of cross training do I need to do to train for a mountain marathon?